gdha/upgrade-ux/opt/upgrade-ux/doc/user-guide/01-introduction.md

 Upgrade-ux understands two states:

  - preview mode: will go through the whole process without actually doing the update
- - upgrade mode: will do it for real (the update)
+ - upgrade mode: will do it for real (the update, upgrade or patching)

 The upgrade-ux uses configuration files which describes what a particular Unix Operating System requires to be upgraded in the way you want it (or designed it).
 Doing